GSA/digitalgov.gov/content/news/2023/11/2023-11-28-part-1-delivering-on-21st-century-idea-a-case-study-from-the-gsa-smartpay-team.md

 ## A new opportunity emerges

 With the two teams working toward a path for the training and program websites, a new opportunity emerged.
-Because GSA SmartPay is widely used for federal procurement, card/account holders must comply with federal laws and regulations that govern purchasing goods and services for government use.
+Because GSA SmartPay is widely used for federal procurement, card and account holders must comply with federal laws and regulations that govern purchasing goods and services for government use.
 This includes the fiscal year 2019 [National Defense Authorization Act (NDAA)](https://www.congress.gov/115/bills/hr5515/BILLS-115hr5515enr.pdf), and [Section 889](https://www.acquisition.gov/Section-889-Policies), which prohibits the purchase of certain telecommunications equipment and services from vendors who sell products containing spyware.

 While it was possible to search for the Section 889 status of a given vendor, the tools were difficult for users to find and use, or required back-and-forth email requests.